yyyaaan/yCrawl/README.md

 - Cron job header-auth (only allowed by GAE Cron)
 - VM control password controlled
-- JSON Auth-key checked before accept notice
+- JSON Auth-key checked before accept notice - will move to bearer

 ## Deployment and other concepts